Lazareena/Comp124-s14-hw7/README.md

 ### Part 1: Language detector

 For your first task, you'll write a class that detects the language of a text.
+Take a look at LanguageDector.java.
-You'll complete your work in
+You'll complete your work for part 1 in this class.
+I have declared the main methods for you: `train()`, `detect()`, and the `main()` method, but they don't do anything useful.

+A LanguageDetector must be trained once to identify words in each language.
+To do this, you must call the `train()` method once each time your program is run.
+After training the detector, you can call `detect()` as many times as you would like.

+The train method needs to do the following for each installed language:

+*